 Spicely Organics

-Spicely says all of its spices are produced in a dedicated, gluten-free facility and are certified gluten free by the Gluten Intolerance Group.
+Spicely says all its spices are produced in a dedicated, gluten-free facility and are certified gluten-free by the Gluten Intolerance Group.

-Spicy is the only brand offering a full-line of certified gluten-free spices that I’m aware of.
+Spicely is the only brand offering a full-line of certified gluten-free spices I know.
 You can purchase them in grocery stores and on Amazon.

 Spice Hunter